MadsAagaard/tumorboardDNA/README.md

     johnDoe 112217976652	111184925465	111184925473    23

-The script will automatically look for fastq or cram files in subfolders at /lnx01_data2/shared/dataArchive/.
-This location contains read-only access to the data archive.
+The script will automatically look for fastq or cram files in subfolders at the KGVejle dataarchive location.
 Theres no need to copy or move any input data.

 The user can point to a specific folder containing input data using the --fastq or --cram option.